wmconnolly/100-days-of-code/log.md

     - When a slice is appended to without existing capacity, `Go` re-assigns values in an underlying array, and doubles the capacity of the slice if capacity < 1000; 1.25x for slice capacities > 1000.

 **Thoughts:** Will finish Ch 4 tomorrow, but want to read a bit less and code a bit more!

+---

+## Day 25, October 27, 2019

+**Today's Progress:** Finished Chapter 4.
+The idiomatic way to create maps is a literal `someMap := map[keyType]valueType{...}` inside the curly brackets can have specific values, or left empty to create an empty map.
+Syntax example for a literal with specific values:
+`yourMap := map[int]string{1: "first key/value", 2: "a second key/value"}`

+**Thoughts:** The `slice` and `map` types are abstractions from an underlying `array` which holds the data.
+Because of this, it's cheap to pass slices or maps to functions (the data is _not_ copied for the func scope).
+Conversly, it's expensive to pass an `array` because the underlying data is copied; best practice is to pass a pointer variable to a function.